DCAN-Labs/MSI-utilities/README.md

 Specifically configured to run with MSI's S3.

 Have your aws key and secret ready!
-This are taken as arguments.
+They are taken as arguments.

 ## s3_get_x500